 Preview | Derby County v Swansea City

-Swansea City will look to head into the international break on the back of a positive result when they face Derby County at Pride Park this afternoon (3pm).
+Swansea City will look to continue their winning start to life under Steve Cooper when they travel to face Derby County at Pride Park this afternoon (3pm).

 Remember the last time?